avinash201199/Paid-Internship-List/README.md

 By applying to this position your application will be considered for all locations we hire for in India.
 This includes but is not limited to Bengaluru, Chennai, Hyderabad, Delhi and Pune.<br>
 Amazon internships are full-time (40 hours/week) for eight consecutive weeks (two months) with start dates between April and May 2021 or six months (as per university academic framework) with start dates between January and February 2021.
  <br>

+#### KEY JOB RESPONSIBILITIES <br>
+· Collaborate with experienced cross-disciplinary Amazonians to conceive, design, and bring innovative products and services to market.<br>
+· Design and build innovative technologies in a large distributed computing environment, and help lead fundamental changes in the industry.<br>
+· Create solutions to run predictions on distributed systems with exposure to innovative technologies at incredible scale and speed.<br>
+· Build distributed storage, index, and query systems that are scalable, fault-tolerant, low cost, and easy to manage/use.<br>
+· Ability to design and code the right solutions starting with broadly defined problems.<br>
+· Work in an agile environment to deliver high-quality software.<br>
 <br>
 Official Website- <br>
 https://www.amazon.jobs/en/jobs/1227693/software-development-engineer-intern<br>